Gluten Free Quiche Lorraine

 For the last step I spread the flakes out and put them back into the oven, lowering the temperature to 250 degrees.
 I baked the flakes for another 10 minutes to get them completely dried out and crispy.

 When the flakes are completely cooled, store in an airtight container.
-I’m not sure how long they would last, we ate them in 3 days.
+I’m not sure how long they would last, I finished eating them in about 3 days!

-Not only did my homemade flakes taste great but I’ve saved so much money by making them at home.
+Not only did my homemade flakes taste great but I know I saved money by making them at home.
 I may give up on store bought cereal all together.
 Please do try the recipe and let me know what you think in the comments!
 I love hearing from you!

 Print This Post Print This Post